RBankoff/BEAT/README.md

 ##############################

 ##BEAT.pl
-To use BEAT in the interactive mode, simply enter “perl BEAT.pl [program name]” into a bash terminal in the working directory.
+To use BEAT in the interactive mode, simply enter `perl BEAT.pl [program name]` into a bash terminal in the working directory.
 Available programs are as follows:

 Program name|DESCRIPTION
 :-----:|:----------: